Users love the service!

 This was a significant challenge; VAT is complex, involving many people and processes.
 There isn’t just one VAT team, so we spent a lot of our time trying to find out who could answer our questions.

 Speaking with users, we found that for the majority, the repayments service was working well.
-But for the ~15% who had a problem tracking a repayment often meant confusion and multiple calls.
-These were the people for whom we needed to improve the service.
+But for around 15% of people who did have a problem, this often resulted in confusion and multiple calls.
+These were the users for whom we needed to improve the service.

-Our user researcher, Kathy, created a set of user needs:
+Our user researcher, Kathy, identified some user needs:

-I translated all our findings into an “as-is” service blueprint.
-This allowed us to identify pain-points and opportunities by comparing the blueprint against the user needs.
+A service blueprint allowed us to identify pain points and opportunities by comparing the blueprint against the user needs.
 We were then able to rapidly spot areas for improvement.

 In the Alpha phase, we: